‘Travel improves the mind wonderfully, and does away with all one’s prejudices.’ Oscar Wilde

 Favourite Book: Shogun by James Clavell (reminds me of my childhood, reading it for the first time and trying to learn Japanese from it).

-Favourite art gallery: Serpentine Gallery (an art gallery in Kensington Gardens?
-On a sunny summer’s day, nothing beats it).
+Favourite Art gallery: Serpentine Gallery.
+An art gallery in Kensington Gardens?
+On a sunny summer’s day, nothing beats it.

 Favourite Artist: Too many to list.
-Matisse, Cezanne’s pointilism, Gauguin, Degas, Miro, Warhol, Jeff Koons (only because I met him and his not at all what you would expect), Jackson Pollock….
+Matisse, Cezanneās pointilism, Gauguin, Degas, Miro, Warhol, Kusama, Jackson Pollock, Frida Kahlo, Zhuang Hong Yiā¦.

 Favourite Film: Cinema Paradiso